IBM/maximo-labs/docs/monitor-hol/facilitator_instructions.md

 # Pre-Requisite Instructions

-Here are the require pre-requisites for all exercises in this lab guide
+Here are the require pre-requisites for all exercises in this Exercise guide

-## All Labs
+## All Exercises

-All labs require that you have:
+All Exercises require that you have:

 1. A computer with a Chrome browser, internet connectivity and Bluetooth connectivity.

-2. User access to a Maximo Asset Environment like the `Monitor-Demo` tenant [URL](https://dashboard-beta.connectedproducts.internetofthings.ibmcloud.com/preauth?tenantid=Monitor-Demo&isAPM=true)  To get access to the `Monitor-Demo` tenant, please send an email to your lab facilitator or `carlos.ferreira1@ibm.com`
+2. User access to a Maximo Asset Environment like the `Monitor-Demo` tenant [URL](https://dashboard-beta.connectedproducts.internetofthings.ibmcloud.com/preauth?tenantid=Monitor-Demo&isAPM=true)  To get access to the `Monitor-Demo` tenant, please send an email to your Exercise facilitator or `carlos.ferreira1@ibm.com`

 3. An IBM ID.
 If you don't have an IBM ID you can get one [here](https://www.ibm.com/account/reg/signup?)